MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - When provisioning each Azure service, choose features that support disaster recovery.
 For example, in this architecture, Azure Container Registry is enabled for geo-replication.
 If a region goes down, you can still pull images from the replicated region.

+#### Cluster backup

+For many architectures, provisioning a new cluster and returning it to operating state can be accomplished through GitOps-based [Cluster bootstrapping}(#cluster-bootstrapping) and followed by application deployment.
+However, if there is critical resource state such as config maps, jobs, and potentially secrets that for some reason cannot be captured within your bootstrapping process, then consider your recovery strategy for those.
+It is generally recommend to run stateless workloads in Kubernetes, but if your architecture involves disk-based state, you'll also need to consider your recovery strategy for that content.

+If cluster backup needs to be part of your recovery strategy, then you can expect to need to install a solution that matches your business requirements within the cluster, which will be responsible for pushing cluster resource state out to a destination of your choosing, such as a storage account, and coordinating Azure Disk-based, persistent volumes.

+VMware's [Velero](https://velero.io/) is an example of a common Kubernetes backup solution that you could install and manage directly.
+Alternatively, the [AKS backup extension](/azure/backup/azure-kubernetes-service-cluster-backup) can be used to provide a managed Velero implementation.
+The AKS backup extension supports backing up both Kubernetes resources and persistent volumes, with schedules and backup scope externalized as vault configuration in Azure Backup.

+The reference implementation does not implement backup, which would involve additional Azure resources in the architecture to manage, monitor, pay for, and secure; such as an Azure Storage account, Azure Backup vault & configuration, and [Trusted Access](/azure/aks/trusted-access-feature).
+GitOps combined with the intent to run stateless workload is the recovery solution implemented.

+Choose and validate a solution that meets your business objective, including your defined recovery-point objective (RPO) & recovery-time objective (RTO).
+Define this recovery process in a team runbook and practice it for all business-critical workloads.

-### Kubernetes API Server Uptime SLA
+### Kubernetes API Server SLA

 AKS can be used as a free service, but that tier doesn't offer a financially backed SLA.
-To obtain that SLA, you must choose to add the AKS [Uptime SLA](/azure/aks/uptime-sla) to your purchase.
-We recommend all production clusters use this option.
-Reserve clusters without this option for pre-production clusters.
+To obtain that SLA, you must choose [Standard tier](/azure/aks/free-standard-pricing-tiers).
+We recommend all production clusters use the Standard tier.
+Reserve Free tier clusters for pre-production clusters.
 When combined with Azure Availability Zones, the Kubernetes API server SLA is increased to 99.95%.
 Your node pools, and other resources are covered under their own SLA.

 ### Tradeoff